asartawi/expedia-frontend/ABOUT.md

 User requests the page on the browser with chosing some search filters --> browser executes an angular http ajax request to the backend --> the backend validates the inputs and makes some data transformation then calls expedia offers API.

+* I have noticed that the images of the hotels are in low resolution, so I replaced the suffix of the link with _y instead of _t
+* I made an integration with google places API to get the destination location.
+* I made and integration with Date range picker library to help in picking a right date range.

 The application that I have developed is so simple and missing many things to be taken into consideration like: